 If you are moving and need to find a mover at the last minute, there is no need to panic.
 You can find a good moving company near you.
-Plenty of high-quality companies will have time to fit you into the schedule.
+Plenty of high-quality short notice movers will have time to fit you into the schedule.
 For quick moves, you can also look for movers from sites like craigslist.
 There are some steps you can take to make sure you get the right one signed up to take care of your move.

 If you are moving out of state, FMCSA has your back.
 The Federal Motor Carrier Safety Administration is responsible for oversight of all commercial vehicles engaged in interstate commerce.
 While the agency’s foremost mission is highway safety, it promotes regulations to protect consumers from fraudulent practices in the moving industry as well.
 Movers who perform transports across state lines need to register with FMCSA, which maintains records regarding safety history and consumer complaints.
 Their rules apply to move brokers, who facilitate arrangements between consumers and movers and the moving companies themselves.

 First, you will know if your potential mover is registered with FMCSA.
 It will have a Motor Carrier number issued by the DOT (Department of Transportation) and use it in its official communications and advertising.
 If you are working with a broker (more about those in a minute), the broker will have a DOT number.
-You can check with FMCSA to see if the mover has had safety violations, accidents, and unresolved disputes of short notice moving companies.
+You can check with FMCSA to find out safety violations, accidents, and unresolved disputes of short notice moving companies.

 Second, registered moving companies abide by the regulations published in the brochure called Your Rights and Responsibilities When You Move.
 While these only apply to interstate moves, most reputable interstate movers will do an excellent job with your local move also.
 Movers must provide you with a copy of the pamphlet when you are considering contracting for their service.
 They also will provide you with the following: